TallKite/linnstrument-firmware/README.md

 -------- LIKELY ADDITIONAL NON-MICROTONAL FEATURES (no promises) --------

-DIM MODE: The Low Power pad (col 15 in Global Settings) dims the display but also increases the latency.
-Long-press the Low Power pad to dim the display with no latency increase, good for tired eyes.

 DOUBLE VOLUME FADERS: On the Volume screen, press both split pads at once.
 There will be two horizontal faders, one for each split.
 You can use a splitter on your computer's stereo headphones output and send one side to your amp and the other to an earbud that you wear as you play as an in-ear monitor.
 You can control the volume of both from the Volume screen.
 Good for noisy gigs, good for chaotic jam sessions where you need to discretely find the key or the chords. *Details: In your DAW, send the synth's output to two tracks, each hard-panned to opposite sides.
 Each track receives the Linnstrument's midi from one of the 2 main channels (usually 1 and 16).
 Each track has a gain effect which you midi-learn to the volume CC.
 Now one volume fader will control your amp and the other will control your earbud.*